 In addition, the terms of any financing may adversely affect the holdings or the rights of our stockholders.
 For example, if we raise additional funds by issuing equity securities, further dilution to our existing stockholders will result.
 In addition, as a condition to providing additional funding to us, future investors may demand, and may be granted, rights superior to those of existing stockholders.
 Moreover, our investor agreement with Sanofi Genzyme provides Sanofi Genzyme with the right, subject to certain exceptions, generally to maintain its ownership position in us until Sanofi Genzyme owns less than 7.5 percent of our outstanding common stock, subject to certain additional limited rights of Sanofi Genzyme to maintain its ownership percentage.
 In accordance with the investor agreement, to date, Sanofi Genzyme has exercised its right to purchase an additional 344,448 shares of our common stock in connection with our acquisition of Sirna in March 2014, an aggregate of 401,281 shares of our common stock based on its 2014 and 2015 annual compensation-related rights and an aggregate of 1,042,067 shares of our common stock in connection with our public offerings in January 2015 and May 2017.
 These purchases allowed Sanofi Genzyme to maintain its ownership level of our outstanding common stock.
 As of December 31, 2018, Sanofi Genzyme held approximately ten percent of our outstanding common stock.
 While the exercise of these rights by Sanofi Genzyme has provided us with an additional \$147.7 million in cash to date, and while any exercise of these rights by Sanofi Genzyme in the future will provide us with further additional cash, these exercises have caused, and any future exercise of these rights by Sanofi Genzyme will also cause further, dilution to our stockholders.
-Sanofi Genzyme elected not to exercise its right to purchase additional shares in connection with our public offerings in November 2017 and January 2019.
+Sanofi Genzyme elected not to exercise its annual compensation-related rights for 2016, 2017 or 2018.
+Additionally, Sanofi Genzyme elected not to exercise its right to purchase additional shares in connection with our public offerings in November 2017 and January 2019.